 - To resolve injuries without the need for an expensive lawsuit

-Even though workers comp is your right, it is not handled by the government.
-It’s handled by a private insurance company.
-This is where many of the problems come in—insurance companies don’t want to pay a penny more than they have to, and they will work to minimize the amount of treatment you get.
+Even though workers’ compensation is your right, it is not handled by the government.
+It’s handled by a private insurance company, and this is where many of the problems come in.
+Insurance companies don’t want to pay a penny more than they have to, and they will work to minimize the amount of treatment and compensation you get.

 to find a John Foy office near you